 Any waste generated from citrus fruits will carry an acidic element.
 Acidity is going to happen in almost all compost heaps due to the nature of the composting process.
 It will happen regardless of whether you add citrus material or not.

-What can you add to reduce acidity?
+What can you add to reduce acidity in compost?

 The ingredient is hydrated white lime.
 It’s relatively cheap, safe and easy to use.
 It’s a powder that comes from limestone rock that’s been heated to a high temperature.
 It’s then allowed to cool before having water added to re-hydrate it.
 What we have in hydrated white lime is an ingredient that will neutralize acids.